5 Parenting Styles Every Modern Parent Should Know

 Developed by Jane Nelsen in the 1980s and based on the psychological theories of Alfred Adler and Rudolf Dreikurs, positive discipline is one of the most structured modern approaches.
 It views every misbehavior as a communication about an unmet need — specifically, the child's need for belonging and significance.

 Positive discipline uses over 50 specific tools, including family meetings, "curiosity questions" ("What happened?
 How do you feel about it?
 What ideas do you have to solve it?"), natural and logical consequences, and limited choices.
-Over 4,000 certified Positive Discipline educators teach the approach in schools across 70 countries.
+The Positive Discipline Association reports thousands of certified educators teaching the approach in 90+ countries.

 In practice: Instead of sending a child to timeout for refusing to do homework, a positive discipline parent calls a family meeting.
 Together, the family identifies the problem, brainstorms solutions, and agrees on a homework routine that respects both the child's need for autonomy and the parent's need for academic responsibility.